kevinpollet/typescript-docker-multi-stage-build/README.md

 $ docker build . -t greeting-service:latest
 ```

-To stop the build on a specific stage, use the `target` option in the `build` command:
+To stop the build on a specific stage, use the `target` option:

 ```shell
 $ docker build --target builder -t greeting-service:latest .